-Stress levels: The amount of stress one is under also affects the amount of sugar in the blood.
+Stress levels: The amount of stress one is under, also affects the amount of sugar in the blood.
 Stress caters to the release of cortisol which is generally known as the stress hormone.
-This cause a certain spike in the amount of sugar in the blood, which also depends on the amount of sugar intake during daily meals.
+This can cause a certain spike in the amount of sugar in the blood, which also depends on the amount of sugar intake during daily meals.

 Diet: Finally, diet plays a major role in measuring & maintaining healthy blood sugar levels in the body.
 There are different diet plans which can be followed, depending on whether you are a vegan/veggie or a non-veggie.
 But the ground rule is to start your day with a punch of proteins.

 Want a personalized diet chart?
 You can always talk to a Nutritionist within minutes on DocsApp.